-Chimichurri is a major flavor profile down here in South Florida with our Latin culinary inspiration, so when Yvonne Aguerro made a comment about “Chimichurri Burgers” for the “Burger Society” giveaway, I knew I had a winner on my hands.
+Chimichurri is a major flavor profile down here in South Florida with our Latin culinary inspiration, and so when Yvonne Aguerro made a comment about “Chimichurri Burgers” for the “Burger Society” giveaway, I knew I had a winner on my hands.
 This Latin inspired burger should definitely make it to the Burger Society line up and could be a great addition to your steaks and burgers at home.

 Chimichurri is a really popular condiment of Argentinian origin, and you can find it at many restaurants and steak houses down here in Miami, which has a huge Argentinian population.

-Here’s is Yvonne’s recipe, which has inspiration from her Argentinian brother in-law:Print
+Here’s is Yvonne’s recipe, which has inspiration from her Argentinian brother-in-law:Print

 - Parsley ( just the leaves) a bunch

 - Crushed garlic – about 6 cloves